About Breitling Performing Arts

 Technical Director/ Actress/ Production Assistant/ Office Assistant/ Choreographer/ Dance Instructor

 Brittanie Scontrino has been assisting Annie Breitling since January 2009, when Annie was teaching at CERC in Rowlett.
 When Breitling Youth Theater began in 2010, Brittanie continued to assist in a wide range of duties.
 She works with students during the classes using theater games and memorization techniques to help them run through scenes.
 She choreographs for the musicals.
 She orders wigs, and props for the shows.
 She assists with parent meetings and office work.
 Brittanie designs the lighting and sound for the shows.
 During the performances, Brittanie assists with set and costume changes, helping with the younger kids, and running the concession stand.
 Brittanie wrote one of our summer camp productions, “Snow White”.
-She has worked tech crew for 29 theater productions as well as acted in 24 of those.
+She has been Assistant Director for 29 productions, and acted in 40+ shows.
 She has also acted in 1 short film & 1 feature film, working tech for the latter.

 Summer Camp Director